meilisearch/documentation/guides/advanced_guides/search_parameters.md

 }
 ```

-Filters only accept one parameter that should be url encoded.
+Filters only accept one parameter that should be URL-encoded.

 ```bash
 $ curl --request GET  -G 'http://localhost:8080/indexes/nzwlr302/search' \